March 12, 2015, Israel

 For a moment I wondered what he was thinking now, but I did not need to wait long.

 He looked at me and he said, "Good things come to good people, Moshe you earned this".

 I felt ashamed for my petty jealousy.
-I felt ashamed that my joy for earning my black belt, 15 years earlier, was marred by the fact that someone else earned it on the same day, and I did not feel they worked as hard as I had.
-In the long run we get what we deserved and we should never, ever, diminish what we have because someone else has more, or the same.
+I felt ashamed that my joy for earning my black belt 15 years earlier was marred by the fact that someone else earned it on the same day, and I did not feel they worked as hard as I had.
+In the long run we get what we deserve and we should never, ever, diminish what we have because someone else has more, or the same.

 But I also remembered something my teacher had said.
 He was discussing some other students.
 This one earned his brown belt but he did not really look that impressive.
 In fact he only did one knife defense, but, my teacher pointed out, he was in fact quite dyslexic.
 Learning that one technique was a huge accomplishment and it was more difficult for him to learn one than for me to learn five.